reasoned-ai/dash-ace/README.md

 recommended words by the `score`.
 The one with the highest `score` lists at the top.

-Ace editor autocompletion by default takes the current word as the prefix, set `prefixLine=True` allows the custom auto completer to receive the whole line before the cursor as the prefix.
+Ace editor autocompletion by default takes the current word as the prefix.
+Setting `prefixLine=True` allows the custom auto completer to receive the entire line before the cursor as the prefix.
 Note that ace editor does not invoke live auto completion for anything other than words.
 Press `Ctrl+Space` to show the recommended completions to access members like `test.` or to define types like `test:`.

 Hitting the language server for every key press can overload the server.
-Setting `triggerWords` to explicitly invoking custom auto completion is highly recommended.
+Setting `triggerWords` to explicitly invoke custom auto completion is highly recommended.
 Note that symbols need to be escaped, e.g., `\\.`, because these words will be used to compose a regex directly.
 See javascript regex for more details.